Usually nothing bad, but sometimes…

 So, what do you do?

-I have two recommendations, depending on how frequently you experience power problems in your location.
+I have two recommendations that depend on how frequently you experience power problems in your location.

 - Uninterruptible power supplies.
-UPSs are usually large batteries with the circuitry to continue to provide backup power if the primary power source fails.
+UPSs are batteries with circuitry that continue to provide backup power if the primary power source fails.
 As a side effect, they typically include power “conditioning”, which can eliminate temporary drops, surges, and brownouts.
-In the worse case they simply switch to battery backup if the incoming power becomes too unstable.
+If the incoming power becomes too unstable, they switch to battery backup.

 There’s no reason not to use a surge protector.
 They’re inexpensive insurance.
+Many of what we would think of as plain power strips are surge protectors as well.
 All of your desktops, most printers, and other equipment should be connected to power through a surge protector.

-If you experience frequent power problems, or if your computer is particularly sensitive or critical, then getting a UPS and connecting through that makes a lot of sense.
+If you experience frequent power problems or if your computer is particularly sensitive or critical, then getting a UPS and connecting through it makes a lot of sense.

-Laptops and equipment that use power “bricks” that convert from household voltage to something lower typically don’t need any special treatment.
+Laptops typically don’t need any special treatment.
+In a sense, a laptop has its own UPS built in, since even when plugged in, it’s running from the battery (which is getting charged back up at the same time).
 Connecting through a surge protector doesn’t hurt.
-Connecting a laptop (which in a sense has its own form of “battery backup”) through a UPS is somewhat pointless, and would add an unnecessary drain on the UPS’s battery if the power went out.
+Connecting a laptop through a UPS is somewhat redundant, however, and would even add an unnecessary drain on the UPS’s battery if the power went out.

-In my case, my computers are connected through surge protectors, and a subset of my networking equipment is connected to a UPS.
+My desktop computers are connected to UPSs, as is some of my networking equipment.
 My laptops, of course, will run on their internal batteries in case of a power failure.
-I simply make sure that the modem, router, and wireless access point all have backup power from the UPS.
-This allows me to stay online for a few hours before the battery runs out.
+All together, this allows me to stay online for a while before the battery runs out, as well as perform a clean shutdown if I choose to.

 Do this